 Mushrooms and Swiss cheese are a combo I find hard to resist.
 I love a gooey Mushroom Swiss Grilled Cheese or a Portobello Mushroom Sandwich, but I don’t think there’s any place I love this duo more than piled on top of a juicy burger.

-While mushroom and Swiss makes a fine pair, I don’t think it’s quite complete without the addition of caramelized onions.
+While mushrooms and Swiss make a fine pair, I don’t think it’s quite complete without the addition of caramelized onions.
 The three of these together is the Holy Trinity of burgers, adding plenty of umami, creaminess, and a hint of sweetness.

 Today, I’ll show you how to make my favorite Mushroom Swiss Burger.
 The process is pretty simple, but the caramelized onions do take some time.
 Feel free to omit them, or make them in advance so they’re ready to go whenever you’re craving a burger!